mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Make conversion operator to `default_accessor` templated on the result's element type.

     * Remove second Example (the long one), and move first example to right after the class overview.

+* Revision 7 (during Wrocław) to be submitted 2024-11-22

+    * Purely editorial change, requested by the editors: Mark all added sections in green text.

+    * Purely editorial change: Make it clear that "Members [mdspan.accessor.aligned.members]" is a section to be added, and not just a section of the proposal.

+    * Purely editorial change: Remove Editorial note ("Condition 5.2 is new as of version 6").

+    * Purely editorial change: Fix paragraph numbers in [mdspan.accessor.aligned.members].

 # Purpose of this paper